-My research has been supported by the National Science Foundation (NSF), the Air Force Office of Scientific Research (AFOSR), the Department of Defense and Freescale Semiconductors.
+My research has been supported by the National Science Foundation (NSF), the Air Force Office of Scientific Research (AFOSR), the Department of Defense, Freescale Semiconductors, Google, and Samsung.
 The work has been recognized by an NSF CAREER award and an AFOSR Young Investigator Award, and the results have appeared in many peer reviewed journal and conference papers.

 I graduated with my D.Sc. in 2004 from Washington University in Saint Louis, where my doctoral research under the supervision of Dr. Gruia-Catalin Roman focused on developing a middleware called EgoSpaces that provided an intuitive data-structure abstraction to support application coordination in mobile computing environments.
 I earned my M.S. degree in 2003 and my B.S. with majors in Computer Science and Biology in 2000 (both also from Wash.
 U.).